PhpGt/StyleGuide/README.md

 + Never use the closing PHP tag (`?>`).
 + Never use PHP short tags.
 + All files must only use `UTF-8`, without `BOM`.
-+ Always use UTC timezone to work with date and time.
++ Always use UTC timezone to store date and time.
 + Every `.php` file should contain one class exactly.
 + Every `.php` file should be side effect free, apart from bare-minimum essential entry point files.
 + Singular words (e.g. item, stylesheet, user) should be used throughout files and code instead of plurals.